fleek-platform/website/src/content/guides/getting-started-fleek-functions-edge-sgx/index.md

 ## **Deploying the Fleek Function**

-Now we will be using a JavaScript function to interact with the “hello world” example we encrypted and uploaded above, by making an IPFS request and running some tasks that will then give us a response with the string and an object that information like the signature and more.
+Now we will be using a JavaScript function to interact with the “hello world” example we encrypted and uploaded above, by making an IPFS request and running some tasks that will then give us a response with the string and an object with some information like the signature and more.

 This stage only involves 3 steps.